 In retrospect, Africa makes an analysis of the most prominent African countries by way of remarkable events, politics, development and economic improvements.
 Africa without a doubt has featured in the global scene for a range of concerns both good and otherwise.
-We present to you the story so far, the intrigues that will definitely make 2015 not be forgotten in a hurry.
+We present to you the story so far, the intrigues made 2015 not be forgotten in a hurry.
 Some countries climbed to amazing heights owing to the efforts of their presidents- both immediate past and incumbent.
 In the same way, some other African countries took a downward trend, courtesy of their presidents.
-So here are the top 10 African countries whose presidents were either naughty or nice in 2015 (in no particular order):
+So here are the top 10 African countries to be remembered for the most drama and whose presidents were either naughty or nice in 2015 (in no particular order):

 1. Country: Angola